 - 3. Calculate your spend on those UK raw ingredients across a defined period. - 4.
 Assess the UK raw ingredients spend, as a percentage of total raw ingredient spend for that period. - 5.
-Score two points for each percentage point above 59%. - " Ask your current supplier where the ingredients you already use are produced; you may be surprised at how much already comes from the UK. - Fruit and vegetable suppliers may provide a newsletter to let you know where their produce comes from and what's in season in the UK.
+Score two points for each percentage point above 59%. - " Ask your current supplier where the ingredients you already use are produced; you may be surprised at how much already comes from the UK. - " Fruit and vegetable suppliers may provide a newsletter to let you know where their produce comes from and what's in season in the UK.

-How Food for Life Served Here applies in schools and academies
+How Food for Life Served Here applies in residential care settings and for community meal providers